rednafi/rednafi.com/content/about.md

     </figure>
 </div>

 Ahoy, fellow daywalkers!
-I'm Redowan Delowar, also go by 'rednafi' on most platforms.
+I'm Redowan Delowar, also go by _"rednafi"_ on most platforms.

 Circa 2018, a glitch in the matrix slingshotted me from electrical engineering to data science, eventually landing me in brick-and-mortar software work.

-I enjoy exploring system architecture, databases, data analysis, and API design.
+I enjoy spending time mulling over distributed systems, databases, and API design.
 In my spare time, I moonlight as a reader, writer, hiker, and a pathological minimalist.

 ## Work

-I'm currently based in Berlin and working at [Wolt] as a software engineer.
+I'm currently based in Berlin and [working at Wolt] as a software engineer.
 Before this, I was exploring healthtech in the US and fintech in Southeast Asia.

+## Curriculum vitae

+For the paper trail inclined, here's [my CV].

 ## Contact